microsoft/powercat-automation-kit/site/content/office-hours/october-2022.md

 include_footer: true
 ---

-Welcome to the Automation Kit for Power Platform September 2022 office hours landing page.
+Welcome to the Automation Kit for Power Platform October 2022 office hours landing page.

-You can register for the office hours session [https://aka.ms/ak4ppofficehours](https://aka.ms/ak4ppofficehours) to be held on Tuesday 110th October 2022 between 7:00AM and 8:00AM PDT (See other times timezones [https://aka.ms/ak4pp-times](https://aka.ms/ak4pp-times)).
+You can register for the office hours session [https://aka.ms/ak4ppofficehours](https://aka.ms/ak4ppofficehours) to be held on Tuesday 11th October 2022 between 7:00AM and 8:00AM PDT (See other times timezones [https://aka.ms/ak4pp-times](https://aka.ms/ak4pp-times)).
 Already registered, forward this page or the registration to others you feel may be interested.

 ## Office Hours Format